zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-node-in-existing-network.md

   - All binary versions used for upgrading (using `cosmovisor`) existing network up to current state must be available
 - Steps:
   - Add a node with a binary version as was at the genesis state
+    - For Main Net: please use [0.12.1](https://github.com/zigbee-alliance/distributed-compliance-ledger/releases/tag/v0.12.1) as a start version.
   - Let the nodes catch-up and play all updates/migrations

 - Pros: